Nasreenz/Delani/README.md

 # Delani.
+## Description
 This  is a website that covers content of all the work covered this week.I have a studio Delani website that has hovering images and a form that is filled out and gives back an alert.
-## Description
-This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 ## Author
 -Nasra Ibrahim Gedi